tgabatin/tgabatin/README.md

 I'm a Software Engineer and Consultant that's passionate about technology.
 I graduated with degrees in Computer Science & Quantitative Economics, but I am now pursuing a Masters in Electrical Engineering and Data Science.

 I have many interests when it comes to tech!
-However, I specialize in Full Stack Web Development, DevOps, and Cloud Software and Security.
+However, I specialize in Full Stack Web Development, DevOps, and Cloud Software and Security in the Application/Digital Performance Monitoring space.

 Some of my personal projects and endeavors; however, are more rooted in video game/VR/AR development as they tie to the natural sciences, Data Science merged with Robotics and Embedded Systems, and Full Stack Development.